alifa98/blog/_posts/2021-05-11-corona-product-in-graph-theory.markdown

 author: "Ali Faraji"
 ---

-Hi, In this post we are going to know about Corona Product in graph theory.
+Hi, In this post, we are going to know about Corona Product in graph theory.

-If you are interested in mathematics probably you heard about garph theory and you know what is it.
+If you are interested in mathematics, you probably heard about graph theory and know what it is.

-In this post we considered our graph as simple graph and that means there is no directed or multiple edges and also there is no loop in our graph.
+In this post, we considered our graph as a simple graph, which means there are no directed or multiple edges, and also, there is no loop in our graph.

 You see a simple graph example below: